nieslony/test_environment/README.md

         ./create-firewall.sh

-   The scripts downloads the pfSense installer and starts the installation in a GUI window.
-Follow pfSense's installation instructions.
-When the installation is finished open a shell on the gateway and copy pfSense's configuration:
+   The script downloads the pfSense installer and starts the installation in a GUI window.
+All neccessary keystrokes are triggered by the script.
+The ansible playbook coinfigures:

-        scp 192.168.122.1:/<path-to-test_environment>/networks/config.xml /conf
+     * the Windows ans Linux network

+     * static routes between Windows and Linux network

+     * static routes to the openVPN network

+       * 192.168.130.0/24 (client VPN)

+       * 192.168.131.0/24 (site VPN)

+     * DNS resolver for domains windows.lan and linux.lab

+   [!CAUTION]
+   Don't touch the installation!
+Keyboard events will disturb the indstallation process!

 1. create Windows box